-Operating activities.
+Operating activities

-The cash used in operating activities resulted primarily from our net losses adjusted for non-cash charges and changes in components of working capital.
-Net cash used in operating activities was \$8.2 million for the six months ended June 30, 2018 compared to \$9.8 million for the six months ended June 30, 2019.
-The increase in cash used in operating activities of \$1.6 million was primarily attributable to an increase in our net loss of \$1.0 million and an increase in foreign currency gains of \$0.7 million.
+Cash used in operating activities resulted primarily from our net losses adjusted for non-cash charges and changes in components of working capital.
+Net cash used in operating activities was \$26.7 million for the year ended December 31, 2019 compared to \$15.3 million for the year ended December 31, 2018.
+The increase in cash used in operating activities of \$11.5 million was primarily attributable to an increase in our net loss of \$12.5 million, resulting from both increased research and development expenses and increased general and administrative expenses discussed previously.

 Net cash used in operating activities was \$15.3 million for the year ended December 31, 2018 compared to \$14.0 million for the year ended December 31, 2017.
-The increase in cash used in operating activities of \$1.3 million was primarily attributable to an increase in our net loss of \$0.3 million, an increase in non-cash expenses of \$0.4 million, resulting primarily from an increase in foreign currency gains of \$0.3 million and a decreases in stock-based compensation of \$0.1 million, and a decrease in the components of working capital of \$0.5 million.
+The increase in cash used in operating activities of \$1.3 million was primarily attributable to an increase in our net loss of \$0.3 million, an increase in non-cash expenses of \$0.4 million, resulting primarily from an increase in foreign currency gains of \$0.3 million and a decrease in stock-based compensation of \$0.1 million, and a decrease in the components of working capital of \$0.5 million.

-Investing activities.
+Investing activities